hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/08_THE_LOKAMANYA.md

-Such was the result of the conflict — the first of its kind in India — between the mighty Government of Bombay with its immense resources and a soUtary citi- zen with nothing but truth, courage and a nation's sympathy to support him.
+Such was the result of the conflict — the first of its kind in India — between the mighty Government of Bombay with its immense resources and a solitary citi- zen with nothing but truth, courage and a nation's sympathy to support him.
 Apparently it was a blow to Mr. Tilak.
 Since this time his relations with Gov-